ayufan/pve-helpers/README.md

 chrt fifo 1
 ```

+> Note:
+> It seems that if Hyper-V entitlements (they are enabled for `ostype: win10`) are enabled this is no longer needed.
+> I now have amazing performance without using `chrt`.

 #### 3. Using `isolcpus`

 The option of `#taskset` can be used with conjuction to `isolcpus` of kernel.